 When Udit Sheth needs a respite from being the vice chairman of Setco Automotive, he knows exactly where to go to unwind and surrender himself–into the depths of the underwater world of graceful turtles and camouflaging octopuses.

 It all started 13 years ago, when he went for a dive in Maldives with his cousins.
-“To be in a completely new ecosystem was literally breathtaking.
+“To be in a completely new environment was breathtaking, literally.
 I was so excited that I couldn’t control my breathing and had to come out in 20 minutes,” Sheth says.
 However, this one 20-minute dive soon turned into several seven-day tours with four one-hour dives a day.
 Today, Sheth has completed the advanced course in diving and gone on over 100 dives in the waters of the Caribbean, Indonesia and Philippines, to name a few.
 “It is like going on a safari, only with 20x more diversity,” he remarks.

-For his yearly diving trips, though, Sheth prefers a week-long tour with a group of professional divers, where they take a dip two to three times a day.
-“I encourage my employees to take a couple of weeks off and go for diving, especially during April and May, right after we finish our annual accounts,” he says.
+For his yearly diving trips, Sheth prefers a week-long tour with a group of professional divers, where they take a dip two to three times a day.
+“I encourage my employees to take a couple of weeks off and go diving, especially during April and May, right after we finish our annual accounts,” he says.
 The best way is to hire a liveaboard and go for four dives a day, he advises.

 Sheth gets excited when he recalls several anecdotes from the 100 dives he’s been on.
 He has fed sharks in the dark, played with turtles, swum with the dancing Giant Manta Rays, the Stingrays and seen Eagle Rays flying.
 For the next 900 that he hopes to complete, Sheth anticipates the whole shebang.
 While he can’t wait to explore the magic in the waters of the Central and South Pacific, the African Islands, the Red Sea and the North and Eastern Australian coast, he is also planning to go underwater, freestyle.
 “Freediving is an art — you wear a wet suit and [oxygen] mask, and go straight down to explore,” Sheth says and confesses, “I want to become a diving instructor someday.”